isomerpages/cpf-workfare/_wss-scheme/Self Employed/Training allowance for self sponsored trainees.md

 * If you are married: Together with your spouse, both of you own less than two properties; or your spouse’s assessable income for the preceding Year of Assessment is less than $70,000

+### How to apply and claim?

+From 1 July 2020, when you pay for your own training, you will qualify for training allowance if:

+* you complete and pass the course with minimum 75% attendance;

+* the course that you attended started within your WSS eligibility period;

+* you are not barred from receiving SkillsFuture Singapore (SSG) / Workforce Singapore (WSG) / Employment and Employability Institute (e2i) grants; and

+* the training course attended is an outcome-based course offered by SSG-appointed CET centres and courses under the cleaning, security, landscape and lift sectors